jordanebelanger/SwiftyBluetooth/README.md

 This will connect to the Peripheral if necessary and ensure the characteristic and service needed are discovered before reading from the characteristic matching characteristicUUID.

-If instead you have a reference to a CBCharacteristic, instead you can read using the characteristic directly:
+If you have a reference to a CBCharacteristic, you can read using the characteristic directly:

 ```swift
 peripheral.readCharacteristicValue(characteristic) { (data, error) in